284: No Such Thing As Salty Yeti Bones

 But now I'm quite sleepy.

-So one of them is the mangrove killie fish in mangrove forests and that exists in like lots of America, Florida and Brazil, lives in puddles and then the puddles dry up.
+Fish climb trees and loads of different types of fish.
+So one of them is the mangrove killie fish in mangrove forests and that exists in like lots of America, Florida and Brazil.

-So it looks like a normal fish, climbs its way up a tree, and then it climbs into a hole in the tree that an insect's made, or a natural hole in a tree, and it just waits it out in the hole until it rains again, and it can wait in a tree for months.
+So it looks like a normal fish climbs its way up a tree and then it climbs into a hole in the tree that an insect's made or a natural hole in a tree and it just waits it out in the hole until it rains again and it can wait in a tree for months.

-Weird hanging out with a urinating porcupine.
+Weird, hanging out with the urinating porcupine.

 It's very weird in the upper canopy.